sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### How can I export the transcription as subtitles (SRT)?

 When the transcription is done, click the share button in the toolbar, and choose “SRT”.

+#### How can I transcribe a YouTube video?

+Download the audio using a service like [dirpy](https://dirpy.com) and then open the file in Aiko.

 #### Is the app native?